MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ### allowDebugging

-To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag to `true`, otherwise debugging and Go to Definition to view the code is now allowed.
+To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag to `true`, otherwise debugging and **Go to Definition** to view the code is now allowed.
+The default value of `allowDebugging` is `false`.

 For a more refined setting, you can specify the `NonDebuggable` attribute on methods and variables.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).

 > [!NOTE]
 > `allowDebugging` does not apply to [Profiles](devenv-profile-object.md), [Page Customizations](devenv-page-customization-object.md) and [Views](devenv-views.md), because these objects cannot define any custom logic in procedures or triggers.
 The code for Profiles, Page Customizations, and Views defined in an extension with `allowDebugging` set to **false** can still be accessed and copied using [Designer](devenv-inclient-designer.md).